filecoin-project/specs/content/intro/_index.md

 - The **State** column indicates the stability as defined in the legend.
 - The **Theory Audit** column shows the date of the last theory audit with a link to the report.
-- The **Weight** column is used to highlight the relative criticality of a section against the others.

 ### Spec Status Legend